qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 Final Draft
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A QEP in final draft should not under go any major changes as it considered stable at this point.
+A QEP in final draft should not undergo any major changes as it is considered stable at this point.

 Depending on the scale of the QEP it may sit in Final Draft mode for at least seven (7) days before being called for voting.

-If not comments are left, affecting the proposal, during the seven day period a QEP will be called for voting.
+If no comments are received which affect the proposal during this seven day period the QEP will be called for voting.

 Asking for more time to review and comment on a QEP, even if in draft and final draft mode, is acceptable.
 However it will be up to the QEP manager to decide if  something is dragging on with no meaningful feedback.